cryptopatrick/randimage/README.md

   the permutation space, I will likely keep it the same, somehow.
 + (if I can get it to work) Provide an image as a source of colorspace to generate the fingerprint from.

+## Please, don't hesitate to make suggestions
+Just open a Pull Request and make suggestions for things you'd like to see in randimage.
+I'll see if it's something that I can implement.
+Of course, feel free to make make the suggested change and an PR.